model-checking/verify-rust-std/doc/src/tools/kani.md

 building-block APIs (such as
 `assert`, `assume`, `proof` and [function-contracts](https://github.com/model-checking/kani/blob/main/rfc/src/rfcs/0009-function-contracts.md) such as `modifies`, `requires` and `ensures`) directly.

-For example, insert this module into an existing file like `library/core/src/lib.rs` in your copy of the library.
+For example, insert this module into an existing file in the core library, like `library/core/src/hint.rs` or `library/core/src/error.rs` in your copy of the library.
+This is just for the purpose of getting started, so you can insert in any existing file in the core library if you have other preferences.

 ``` rust
 #[cfg(kani)]